pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 its documentation, and any other files that may be useful to end users, such as shell completions, editor support files, and so on.

-Some projects are concerned about increasing the size of source distribution, or do not wish Python packaging tools to fall back to source distributions automatically.
+Some projects are concerned about increasing the size of source distributions, or do not wish Python packaging tools to fall back to source distributions automatically.
 In these cases, a good compromise may be to publish a separate source archive for downstream use, for example by attaching it to a GitHub